cessda/cessda.guidelines.public/software/ta-sw-dev-guide.md

 See [Software Maturity Levels]({% link sml/cessda-software-maturity-levels.md %}) for more details.

 What checks should suppliers make to increase the likelihood of acceptance?
-They are expected to use the CIT environment from the start of the development process, so that they address the code quality requirements from the onset.
+They are expected to use the {% include glossary.html entry="CIT" %} environment from the start of the development process, so that they address the code quality requirements from the onset.
 Also that way, they can notify CESSDA MO when they have a release candidate, and the test results can easily be inspected as the code is already in the CESSDA environment.

-Jenkins has been chosen as the CI server for the following reasons:
+Jenkins has been chosen as the {% include glossary.html entry="CI" %} server for the following reasons:

-- Standards: a de facto standard for CI
+- Standards: a de facto standard for {% include glossary.html entry="CI" %}

 - Familiarity - experience of configuration and/or use amongst several CESSDA SPs;

-- Features: provides tried and tested CI; links with Bitbucket and other SCM systems;
+- Features: provides tried and tested {% include glossary.html entry="CI" %}; links with Bitbucket and other {% include glossary.html entry="SCM" %} systems;
     hundreds of free plugins available;
     can build and deploy containers;